VIII Ibero-American Congress on Environmental Education: “Cultures and territories at peace with nature”

 The application is only open to public or private organisations involved in environmental education (such as universities, associations, foundations, governmental or local bodies, etc.).

-Public or private non-profit organisations concerned with their country’s candidacy as the seat of the 14th WEEC in 2028 must send an Expression of Interest (EOI) as soon as possible and complete the Application Form before 31 December 2024.
+Public or private non-profit organisations concerned with their country’s candidacy as the seat of the 14th WEEC in 2028 must send an Expression of Interest (EOI) and complete the Application Form (LINK).

 The candidatures will be assessed primarily according to the following criteria: